noodlecollie/v2mp/V2MP.md

 The status register holds flags relating to the result of the execution of the previous instruction.
 It cannot be accessed directly by instructions, but its state is used to affect the operation of certain instructions (eg. for conditional branching).

+Before each instruction, all register bits are set to `0`.
+After the instruction, one or more bits may be set to `1` based on the result of the instruction.

 ```
 |..............CZ|
 ```